ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 - Create the following `Jenkinsfile` in the Github repo you created and push it to your Github repo
 - A `Jenkinsfile` is the logic to instruct Jenkins what to build
-- The `TOML` file instructs Jenkins how to record the compnonent and SBOM data in Ortelius using the `Ortelius CLI` which can be found [here](https://pypi.org/project/ortelius-cli/)
+- The `TOML` file instructs Jenkins how to record the component and SBOM data in Ortelius using the `Ortelius CLI` which can be found [here](https://pypi.org/project/ortelius-cli/)
 - The Jenkins pipeline file below installs the Ortelius CLI as part of the build process
 - [Ortelius Open-Source Vulnerability Managment Platform POC](https://docs.ortelius.io/Ortelius-General-Poc.pdf) document to help you get going
 - Create the Ortelius TOML configuration file